Key Information About

 Nictitans Gland Prolapse.

-There may also be some accompanying discharge present.
+In addition to this, there may also be some accompanying discharge present.

-Causes Of Cherry Eye In Dogs
+Causes Of Cherry Eye

 Unfortunately, the cause of cherry eye in dogs is not crystal clear, though it may be triggered by a traumatic impact to the eye area, resulting in some bruising and swelling.